plone/plone.restapi-client/docs/actions/addons.md

 ## Uninstall Addons

+### Mutation function

+Use the `uninstallAddonMutation` function to get the mutation for uninstalling an add-on at a given path.

+### Hook

-This function can be used to uninstall an add-on on a the given path.
+Use the `useUninstallAddon` hook to uninstall an add-on at a given path.

-- Function name: `uninstallAddonMutation`

 ### Parameters